-Socks and shoes off, we wiggled our toes and found our “center” in a quiet studio at the Sports Center at Chelsea Piers, home to a new tai chi class taught by celebrity trainer Jonathan Angelilli.
+Socks and shoes off, we wiggled our toes and found our “center” in a quiet studio at the Chelsea Piers Fitness, home to a new tai chi class taught by celebrity trainer Jonathan Angelilli.
 A self-described “fitness alchemist and peaceful warrior,” Angelilli is passionate about teaching holistic fitness and training the body and mind to work together toward a more mindful state of being.

 When a snowboarding injury damaged his neck eight years ago, Angelilli began practicing tai chi at the recommendation of a physical therapist.
 Originating in China centuries ago, tai chi is a martial art often referred to as a moving meditation, linked to reductions in stress and improvements in balance and physical functioning.
 Angelilli says practicing tai chi “took his healing process to the next level” and helped him become more connected to his body — an awareness many people lack.